ESL Questions About Cattle

 To effectively manage cattle, farmers employ various husbandry practices.
 These include regular vaccinations, deworming, and proper nutrition.
 Cattle are often kept in fenced areas known as pastures, where they can graze on grass and other forage crops.
 In some cases, they are housed in barns or feedlots for better management and protection from extreme weather conditions.

-See also ESL Questions About Camels
+See also ESL Questions About Weasels

 Cattle behavior is influenced by their social structure.
 They tend to form hierarchical groups with dominant individuals at the top.
 Bulls, or male cattle, are known for their aggressive behavior during the breeding season, while cows, or female cattle, are generally more docile.
 Calves, or baby cattle, learn from their mothers and other herd members as they grow.